 * Click here for rating key

-Hudson at Haymount House Restaurant Review: The Southern colonial plantation-style Haymount House has undergone several transformations since its construction in 1910.
-Its impressive white-columned portico structure housed the Maison Lafitte restaurant for many years and experienced a massive renovation to become Hudson on Haymount House.
+THIS RESTAURANT IS CLOSED Hudson at Haymount House Restaurant Review: The Southern colonial plantation-style Haymount House has undergone several transformations since its construction in 1910.
+Its white-columned portico structure housed the Maison Lafitte restaurant for many years and experienced a massive renovation to become Hudson on Haymount House.
 The result is a juxtaposition of old and new: the mansion's soaring space and marble fireplaces are preserved, as are the glittering chandeliers.
 The philosophy at Hudson, though, is thoroughly progressive.
-There is no dress code and diners sit casually in the dining room or separate bar in relaxed attire.
-The view of the Hudson River is formidable, as is the cuisine created by Scott Riesenberger, former executive chef of Cru and chef de cuisine at Corton.
-Entrées feature a delicate poached lobster in beurre de pêche, served with poached lobster cabbage and sprinkled with pistachios --- a buttery, sweet and nutty mélange of flavors.
-A cider-marinated, roasted poulard with smoked bacon, mushrooms and giant peas similarly exhibits a complex and complementary combination of tastes.
-Even what is traditionally considered more casual fare, including a burger and hard-boiled eggs, are conceived with inventive twists.
-Equal attention is paid to dessert.
-Ice creams come in unconventional flavors like mozzarella, a likely choice given the naturally smooth texture of the cheese, while pear is sweet and with a slightly grainy consistency reminiscent of the pure fruit.
+There is no dress code and guests sit casually in the dining room or separate bar in relaxed attire.
+The view of the Hudson River is formidable, as is the cuisine, with executive chef Bruce Beaty, formerly of Westchester's Red Hat on the River, at the helm.
+Dishes like Thai-style “Cha-am” mussels in a coconut red curry broth infused with makrut lime, and a ricotta gnocchi "BLT" with shiitake mushrooms, apple wood-smoked bacon, English peas and mint oil demonstrate the fusion of classic fare with innovative flavors.
+Entrées feature Snake River Farms pork alla Milanese with a baby arugula, shaved fennel and tomato salad that draws from Italian traditions while utilizing local ingredients.
+Even what is usually considered more casual fare, including a burger and hard-boiled eggs, is conceived with inventive twists.
+Equal attention is paid to dessert; consider the apple crisp or a linzer tart given a nutty infusion with a hazelnut cookie crust.
 The wine list is comprehensive, with old-world and new-world selections, non-vintages and premier crus ensuring there is an appropriate choice for every occasion.